 Red is still continuously used in stories, decor and ambience.
 It was used in advertisements, tapestry, paintings, ornaments and decorations to celebrate the Christmas season.
 Holly berries and garlands were on book covers like T’was the Night Before Christmas and A Christmas Carol.
 Holly berries were used because it was a seasonal plant that appeared around Christmas.

-A lot of Christmas traditions and Christmas roots were beginning during the 19th century also known as the Victorian era.
+A lot of Christmas traditions and Christmas roots were started during the 19th century also known as the Victorian era.
 Queen Victoria celebrating Christmas with a evergreen with hanging tinsel, decorated with nuts, fruit and sonetines with candles and toys.
-Many people were adopting more things from different cultures like the poinsettia plant.
-During the 19th century, the popularity rose in the United States of America because it was a Mexican import.
-This is a red petal plant only meant for viewing that was brought over for Christmas decoration.
-There were also mistletoe plants that survived in popularity from the times of Yule and Old English celebrations.
-This plant also became more popular to decorate the home in the U.S.A.

-Santa Claus and the Colour Red

-Late | Red is still continuously used in stories, decor and ambience.
-It was used in advertisements, tapestry, paintings, ornaments and decorations to celebrate the Christmas season.
-Holly berries and garlands were on book covers like T’was the Night Before Christmas and A Christmas Carol.
-Holly berries were used because it was a seasonal plant that appeared around Christmas.

-A lot of Christmas traditions and Christmas roots were beginning during the 19th century also known as the Victorian era.
-Queen Victoria celebrating Christmas with a evergreen with hanging tinsel, decorated with nuts, fruit and sonetines with candles and toys.
-Many people were adopting more things from different cultures like the poinsettia plant.
+Many people were adopting more things from different cultures like the poinsettia plant originated from Mexico.
 During the 19th century, the popularity rose in the United States of America because it was a Mexican import.
 This is a red petal plant only meant for viewing that was brought over for Christmas decoration.
 There were also mistletoe plants that survived in popularity from the times of Yule and Old English celebrations.
 This plant also became more popular to decorate the home in the U.S.A.

 Santa Claus and the Colour Red